cgmack/crapssim_private/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-The current focus is on implementing a comprehensive data logging system for CrapsSim simulations to support detailed analytical metrics, visualizations, and answer specific analytical questions.
-This involves capturing raw simulation data, persisting it to a PostgreSQL database, and then performing post-simulation analysis.
+The current focus is on implementing a comprehensive analytics system for CrapsSim simulations to support detailed analytical metrics, visualizations, and answering specific analytical questions.
+This involves capturing raw simulation data, persisting it to a PostgreSQL database, and performing post-simulation analysis, and rendering the analysis in a GUI.

 ## Requirements
 - The requirements for the analytics data logging system is outlined in [`memory-bank/analyticsRequirements.md`](memory-bank/analyticsRequirements.md).

 ## Next Steps: Implementing Analytics Data Logging
 The implementation will proceed in small, incremental, and testable steps.

 ### Phase 1: Database Setup and Logger Foundation